Handspring, Inc.: Visor Edge

 Released in March 2001, the slim Visor Edge featured an MC68VZ328 DragonBall CPU clocked at 33 MHz.
 The 160×160-pixel, 4-bit grayscale (16 shades of gray) display was standard for most Palm PDAs.
-However, at the time it was the thinnest and lightest Visor, sizing in at 4.7" x 3.1" x 0.44" and weighing 4.8 ounces with the display measuring the same 2.25 inches square with diagonal span of 3.0 inches as other Visors.
-It was packed with 8MB RAM and Handspring's latest version of the Palm OS, version 3.5.2H.
+However, at the time it was the thinnest and lightest Visor, sizing in at 4.7 in × 3.1 in × 0.44 in and weighing 4.8 ounces with the display measuring the same 2.25 inches square with diagonal span of 3.0 inches as other Visors.
+It was packed with 8 MB RAM and Handspring's latest version of the Palm OS, version 3.5.2H.
 Available in three colors, Metallic Blue, Metallic Silver, and Metallic Red, it was also eye catching.
-The built-in rechargeable Lithium-ion battery generally lasted two to four weeks on a charge.
+The built-in rechargeable lithium-ion battery generally lasted two to four weeks on a charge.
 However, due to its size, the standard Springboard slot was accessed through a slide-on sleeve rather than a built-in slot.
 Nevertheless, this still allowed the Visor Edge to access the Springboard Modules available.

 Visor Neo

 Released in September 2001, the Neo featured an MC68VZ328 DragonBall processor clocked at 33 MHz.
-It had 8MB DRAM, an IrDA-compliant infrared interface, and Handspring's standard Springboard slot.
+It had 8 MB DRAM, an IrDA-compliant infrared interface, and Handspring's standard Springboard slot.
 Neo sported a 160×160-pixel, 4-bit grayscale (16 shades of gray) display.
-The 4.8" × 3.0" × 0.7" unit, weighing in at 5.4 ounces, came in sleek, translucent Blue, Red, or Smoke-grey colored case.
+The 4.8 in × 3.0 in × 0.7 in unit, weighing in at 5.4 ounces, came in sleek, translucent Blue, Red, or Smoke-grey colored case.
 It used Handspring's modified version of the Palm OS, version 3.5.2H3.
 Power came from two AAA batteries that would last up to two months.
 This model had a lower price, with which Handspring was hoping to attract new users.
 The display of all Visors measured 2.25 inches square with diagonal span of 3.0 inches.

 Visor Pro

 Released in September 2001, the Visor Pro was Handspring's last model in its Visor series of PDAs.
-The 4.8" × 3.0" × 0.7" unit was powered by an MC68VZ328 DragonBall processor clocked at 33 MHz.
+The 4.8 in × 3.0 in × 0.7 in unit was powered by an MC68VZ328 DragonBall processor clocked at 33 MHz.
 Weighing 5.7 ounces, the unit came with 16 MB RAM, a built-in microphone, and Handspring's Springboard slot.
 It had a 4-bit grayscale (16 grays), backlit, monochrome display.
 Its power supply came from a rechargeable lithium-ion battery.